NextSDS Logo

 Immediate Medical Attention

-Seek medical attention without delay; if pain persists or recurs seek medical attention (for eye contact).
-Seek medical attention in event of irritation (for skin contact).
-Seek medical advice (for ingestion).
-Treat symptomatically.
+Seek medical attention without delay (for eyes); seek medical attention in event of irritation (for skin); seek medical advice (for ingestion).

 Medical Treatment